souravs34/BookManagement/README.md

 User can:

-view all records
+view all records,
-Search an entry
+Search an entry,
-Add entry
+Add entry,
-Update entry
+Update entry,
-delete
+delete ,
 close